top of page

 Q. Do you take my insurance?

 A. Our practice accepts most major commercial insurance plans (Blue Cross, Aetna, Humana, etc.) as well as Medicare.
-Chances are that we will be accepting your insurance plan.
-Give us a call to verify this.
+If we are not in-network with your plan or you do not have insurance you can be seen as a cash pay patient, which is often a fair and reasonable way to get care.

 Q. What services does Dr. Mackin provide?
 What is her role as a family doctor?